 - Group/Individual Training Seminars

-- After you complete the application, provide 17 copies of the project request to the committee Chair.
+- After you complete the application, provide 1 copy of the project request to the committee member who plans to sign it.

 - Ongoing projects will not be funded.
 The committee can provide one-time "seed" money to help a project get started.
 Due to limited funding, the committee will not fund wages, benefits, production costs, equipment purchases, higher education expenses which includes tuition, fees or textbooks, or faculty-related responsibilities.
 Ongoing projects include certification programs with multiple classes.

 - Funding support from a department or other sources are encouraged and should be included on the Project Budget Worksheet.
-Proposals without support must include an explanation for lack of funding.
+Proposals without other financial support must include an explanation for lack of funding.

 - Applications will be reviewed individually on their own merit.
 The committee can fund more than one request from the same department; however, they should be presented individually.
 Priority will be given to those applications not funded within the past 3 years.

-- Awardees must attend a training meeting prior to travel or attendance of the proposed event or the grant will not be awarded.
+- Once awarded, awardees must meet with the committee Finance Officer (Course #135-02 in Training Tracker) in prior to travel or attendance of the proposed event or the grant will not be awarded.

 b.
-The report will be filed by the Chair and be part of a report forwarded to the President's Council at the end of the fiscal year.
+The report will be filed by the Finance Officer and be part of a report forwarded to the President's Council at the end of the fiscal year.

 c.
-The individual will be ineligible for further funding until this final report has been submitted to the Chair.
+The individual will be ineligible for further funding until this final report has been submitted to the Finance Officer.